-The purpose of governance is to provide confident and strong strategic leadership which leads to robust accountability, oversight and assurance for educational and financial performance.
+The purpose of governance is to provide confident and strong strategic leadership which leads to robust accountability, oversight and assurance for performance.
 In schools, this is the governing body, which is responsible for scrutiny of decisions made in school and for driving improvement, and the processes and policies which allows the school to work effectively and appropriately.

 As a school within a multi-academy trust, responsibility for the governance of The Priory School ultimately is with the Board of Trustees of The Priory School Trust.
 In common with all the Trust schools, The Priory School has a Local Governing Body (LGB), which is technically defined as a committee of the Trust Board.